 The Port of New York & New Jersey

-- 25,000+ seafarers, port and transportation workers visited the International Seafarers’ Center
+- 25,000+ seafarers, port, and transportation workers visited SCI’s International Seafarers’ Center

 Ministry on the River

-- 1000+ mariners and maritime workers assisted by chaplains
+- 1000+ mariners and maritime workers assisted by SCI Chaplains

 - 2,000+ mariners received training at SCI-Paducah and SCI-Houston

-- Legal issues addressed include, among others: Maritime Security and Shore Leave; Environmental Crimes; Piracy; and Abandonment
+- Legal issues addressed include, among others: Maritime Security and Shore Leave; Environmental Crimes; Piracy; Abandonment

 - Health issues addressed: Suicide Prevention Awareness; Occupational Health issues such as fatigue, COVID-19, and physical and mental risk analysis, among others (in conjunction with the Yale Maritime Research Institute of Yale University’s School of Occupational Medicine)